nrwl/nx/docs/generated/packages/nx/documents/daemon.md

 ---
 title: 'daemon - CLI command'
-description: 'Prints information about the Nx Daemon process or starts a daemon process'
+description: 'Prints information about the Nx Daemon process or starts a daemon process.'
 ---

 # daemon

-Prints information about the Nx Daemon process or starts a daemon process
+Prints information about the Nx Daemon process or starts a daemon process.

 ## Usage